-What should I do if I run out of tablets or capsules?
+What should I do if I run out of tablets?

 Try not to run out.
-Make sure you order more omeprazole from your vet if your supply is getting low.
+Make sure you order more tablets from your vet if your supply is getting low.
 If you do run out, contact your own vet for further advice and restart the course as soon as possible.